Core Web Vitals — How Site Speed Affects Google Rankings

 - Pages with CLS >0.25 have 15% higher bounce rate than pages with CLS <0.1

 Note: CWV is a tiebreaker, not a game changer.
 If your content is 10x better than the competition, you'll win despite a slow site.
 But if content is comparable — CWV decides.
+This distinction gets lost in client conversations more often than it should: some treat CWV as a magic ranking switch, others wave it off as a "technical detail."
+The truth sits in between, and the SearchPilot numbers show it well — 2 to 5 positions, not an overnight jump to the top.

 How to Quickly Improve CWV (Quick Wins)